Mrgove10/AutoMower/README.md

 #### Over The Air program update (OTA)

 **Description** : This command places the mower in a condition ready to receive an OTA upate.
 This stops the mower (motor stops), suspsends the MQTT communications and suspends mower RTOS tasks.
 At end of successful OTA, the mower program resets.
-If OTA is not performed within a preconfigure duration (¬ 3 minutes), normal mower functions resume and the mower is placed in Idle state.
+If OTA is not performed within a preconfigure duration (¬ 3 minutes), normal mower functions resume and the mower is placed in `IDLE` state.

 **Command** : `OTA`